 On the darker end of the blonde spectrum, Gigi Hadid’s warm dark blonde complements her California girl style perfectly.

-Editor’s tip: Keep your blonde hair looking great by using the TONI&GUY Illuminate Blonde Shampoo and Conditioner.
-It’ll gently cleanse different shades of blonde hair, while helping to maintain colour vibrancy and give it a shine boost!
+Editor’s tip: Keep your blonde hair looking great by using the Nexxus Blonde Assure Purple Shampoo and Conditioner.
+It’ll gently cleanse different blonde shades while helping to maintain colour vibrancy and give it a shine boost.

 Blonde Hair Dark Roots